Joseph Caputo, the recently appointed HHS spokesman:

 Today, there is a meme going around that portrays Bill Gates, George Soros, and Dr. Fauci as part of an evil conspiracy poised to take over the world through mind control and various other nefarious mechanisms, tinged with the usual anti-Semitism.
 The Gates Foundation Mission statement:

 “THE PATH OUT OF POVERTY BEGINS WHEN THE NEXT GENERATION CAN ACCESS QUALITY HEALTHCARE AND A GREAT EDUCATION.”

 In developing countries, we focus on improving people’s health and well-being, helping individuals lift themselves out of hunger and extreme poverty.
 In the United States, we seek to ensure that all people—especially those with the fewest resources—can access the opportunities they need to succeed in school and life.”

 It’s hard to argue with that mission.
-And it’s not just PR, the Gates Foundation has proven track level of results.
-Compare the Gates Foundation results to the Donald Trump foundation results.
-And George Soros: he has dedicated his life to helping refuges, the forgotten, the disenfranchised.
+And it’s not just PR, the Gates Foundation has a proven track level of results.
+Compare the Gates Foundation results to the Donald Trump Foundation results.
+And George Soros: he has dedicated his life to helping refugees, the forgotten, the disenfranchised.
 And Dr. Fauci, he had the gall to introduce science to the administration’s response to the pandemic.